JackoChi/DSND/capstone_project_starbucks/README.md

-Starbuck's Capstone Challenge
+Starbucks Capstone Challenge

-Instructions for the project can be found in the Starbucks Project Workspace.
+Exploratory data analysis of starbucks data.

 Dataset overview
 The program used to create the data simulates how people make purchasing decisions and how those decisions are influenced by promotional offers.